Sungup/sungup.github.io/_posts/2020-01-19-Build-the-Private-Registry-with-the-NFS-Volume.md

 PV resource with specific size and access modes.

 Anyway, we will define the PV and allocate the PVC for the registry pods.
-To distinquish it from other services, we use a specific namespace of **kubernetes -registry**.
+To distinquish it from other services, we use a specific namespace of **kubernetes-registry**.
 Also, we set the size of the **pv-registry** PV to 100GiB and assign all of space of the **pv-registry** to the **pvc-registry** PVC.
-This PV and PVC will be used by the private registry only, so we set the **accessModes** with **ReadWriteOnce**.
+These PV and PVC will be used by the private registry only, so we set the **accessModes** with **ReadWriteOnce**.
 Make `registry-volume.yaml` file and save with following configurations.